Jana Partners built stake in Frontier Communications, call for company sale

 By Svea Herbst-Bayliss

-NEW YORK, Oct 17 (Reuters) - Activist investment firm Jana Partners has built a new position in telecommunications company Frontier Communications FYBR.O and is calling on the United States' third largest fiber broadband provider to sell itself.
+NEW YORK, Oct 17 (Reuters) - Activist investment firm Jana Partners has built a new position in telecommunications company Frontier Communications FYBR.O and is calling on the third-largest U.S. fiber broadband provider to sell itself.

 Frontier's depressed valuation and strong position in the fiber broadband sector would make it an attractive asset for wireless carriers and private equity-owned assets in the sector, as well as for infrastructure and private equity funds, Jana's managing partner Scott Ostfeld said on Tuesday.